vcuspinera/MDS_cheatsheet/README.md

 # MDS_cheatsheet

-This repo belong to the MDS Latin Mafia, to share material, cheatsheet, ideas and projects, related to the 2019-2020 MDS-UBC in order to study and be suffesful in the programme.
+This repo belong to the MDS Latin Mafia, to share material, cheatsheets, ideas and projects, related to the 2019-2020 MDS-UBC in order to study and be suffesful in the programme.

 Casting:
 [Robert Pimentel](https://github.com/robilizando) as *the Godfather / Pimentelli*.